jenkinsci/JenkinsPipelineUnit/README.md

              └── TestExampleJob.groovy
 ```
 ## Declarative Pipeline
-There is an experimental support of declarative pipeline.
+There is an experimental support of declarative pipeline in `1.3`
 To try this feature you need to use `DeclarativePipelineTest` class instead of `BasePipelineTest`

 ```groovy